pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

 For uploading an app to your whole tenant, select \"*Upload a custom app*\" and select \"*Upload for \<your tenant name>*\".
 App will appear on \"*Built for \<your tenant name>\"* section on Apps.
-Other option is to upload your app on Teams Admin Center\'s app catalog.
+Other option is to upload your app on Teams Admin Center's app catalog.
 After uploading an app, it will be available for your users.

 **Wrap-up**